zhaoxinf/FANzhaoxin666.github.io/index.md

 ## About Me
-I am now a PhD stdudent of  HKUST, supervised by Prof. [Kai Chen](https://cse.hkust.edu.hk/~kaichen/).
-I am a PhD student at Renmin University of China, supervised by Prof. [Jun He](http://info.ruc.edu.cn/jsky/szdw/ajxjgcx/jsjkxyjsx1/js2/758fdda1a0354792847b9e69d1289f6f.htm) from RUC and Prof. [Hongyan Liu](https://www.sem.tsinghua.edu.cn/info/1189/32080.htm) from THU.
-I am also the director of [Psyche.AI AVATAR Lab](https://www.psyai.com/home).
+I am now a joint PhD stdudent of HKUST and UMD, supervised by Prof. [Kai Chen](https://cse.hkust.edu.hk/~kaichen/) in HKUST and Prof. [Heng Huang](https://sites.pitt.edu/~heh45/) in UMD.
+I am now also the director of [Psyche.AI AVATAR Lab](https://www.psyai.com/home).
+Before join UMD and HKUST, I was a PhD student at Renmin University of China, supervised by Prof. [Jun He](http://info.ruc.edu.cn/jsky/szdw/ajxjgcx/jsjkxyjsx1/js2/758fdda1a0354792847b9e69d1289f6f.htm) from RUC and Prof. [Hongyan Liu](https://www.sem.tsinghua.edu.cn/info/1189/32080.htm) from THU.
 I used to be a research scholar at CMU.
 I also have a great time researching computer vision at ByteDance, Neal, and DeepGLInt.
 My research interests lie in the area of computer vision and machine learning.
 I have been long working on place recognition, 6D pose estimation, human body reconstruction and medical image segmentation.
 Feel free to send me an email if you are interested in my research.

 ## Background
 + 2021.06-now, working as Chief Young Scientist in **Psyche.AI**.
 Human body reconstruction.
 + 2021.06-now, working as a remote algorithm researcher in **Nreal**.
 6D object pose estimation.
-+ 2023.02-now,  PhD student at **Hong Kong University of Science and Technology**.
++ 2023.01-now,  PhD student at **University of Maryland, College Park**.
 Computer Science.
++ 2023.01-now,  PhD student at **Hong Kong University of Science and Technology**.
+Computer Science.
-+ 2019.09-now,  PhD student at **Renmin University of China**.
++ 2019.09-2023.1,  PhD student at **Renmin University of China**.
 Computer Science.
 + 2021.12-2022.12, scholar at **Carnegie Mellon University**.
 Computer Science.
 + 2020.10-2021.06, working as a research intern in **Bytedance Inc**.
 6D object pose estimation.
 + 2020.05-2020.06，working as a research intern in **DeepGLint**.
 Vision based diagnose.